bxdoan/bxdoan/README.md

 <div align="center">

-> If you re gonna hit it hit it until it breaks
+> People become stronger because they have memories they can’t forget.

-> — Tooru Oikawa —
+> — Tsunade —

 </div>